WaWiCo/usb-water-metering/README.md

 <a id="event"></a>
 # - Event Detection and Documentation -
+The following code is meant to monitor water flow based on the frequencies determined above during flow periods and save them to a local file:
+> event_detection.py

 Should work on any computer with a  Win 10, Mac OS 10.x or Linux OS Python 3.x  and the libraries pyaudio and numpy